jayhcrawford/jayhcrawford/README.md

 # Visual Artist, Web Programmer
   My technical digital skills are mainly within the Adobe Suite, but I am thrilled to be learning how to program.
 I started FreeCodeCamp in October of 2023.

+  Seven years ago, I moved to Los Angeles to be an actor.
+  Now, after years of acting classes, improv classes, and gigs around the city I've done amazing stuff.
+I'm SAG-Eligible.
+I've worked behind the scenes or companies like History and Netflix.

+  I want to use another part of my brain.
 Programming and electronic diagrams have always seemed Greek to me, and I love a challenge.

-  I'm taking engineering classes right now in the Los Angeles City College District
+I'm taking engineering classes right now in the Los Angeles City College District.

+  I believe in growth and challenge.

 ## It's my seventh year in LA and I'm very excited about some projects!